Our Home Warranty Review Methodology

 Factors Evaluated To Compare Home Warranty Companies

-We rated each provider across 23 factors within these categories.
-Each factor was assigned a point value in our review standards based on its importance to a homeowner.
-These standards are on a 100-point scoring system.
-We then divide each provider’s final score by 20 to determine a star rating out of 5 stars.
-The categories are outlined in detail below:
+To rate companies, we applied the data we gathered to the scoring system we developed.
+First, we evaluated each provider in six key categories: coverage, cost, trustworthiness, plan transparency, customer support, and flexibility.
+Within these categories, we rated each provider across 23 factors.
+Each factor was assigned a point value based on its importance to a homeowner.
+These scores are on a 100-point scale.
+We then divided each provider’s final score by 20 to determine a rating out of 5 stars.
+The categories are outlined in detail below.

 Coverage